-\axx{ Collision (failure) probability of FIRM starting from a given node $ B^{i} $ can be computed \cite{Ali12-ProbComp-ICRA} as:
+Collision (failure) probability of FIRM starting from a given node $ B^{i} $ can be computed \cite{Ali12-ProbComp-ICRA} as:

 where, $ \Gamma_{i} $ is a column vector of zeros with only the $ i $-th element set to one. $ Q $ is a matrix, whose $ (i,j) $-th element is $ Q[i,j]=\mathbb{P}(B^{i}|B^{j},\pi^{g}(B^{j})) $ and $ R_{goal} $ is a column vector, whose $ j $-th entry is $ R_{goal}[j]= \mathbb{P}(B^{goal}|B^{j},\pi^{g}(B^{j}))$.
-It can be shown that FIRM is an anytime algorithm \cite{Ali12-ProbComp-ICRA}, i.e., in a given static environment, increasing the number of nodes the cost (e.g., the failure probability) will go down.
-As will be discussed in the next section, this failure probability will be an upper bound for the failure probability of the FIRM-based rollout planner. }
+It can be shown that FIRM is an anytime algorithm \cite{Ali12-ProbComp-ICRA}, i.e., in a given static environment, by increasing the number of nodes, the cost (e.g., the failure probability) will go down.
+As will be discussed in the next section, FIRM's failure probability will be an upper bound for the failure probability of the proposed planner.